Artur Becker: Legacy

 After the end of World War II, Artur Becker received extensive honors in East Germany.
-Streets, schools, and industrial plants, for example, the youth power plant "Artur Becker" Trattendorf, and the officers' college of the Ministry of the Interior were named after him.
-Since 1960, Freie Deutsche Jugend has been awarding the Artur Becker Medal in gold, silver, and bronze for outstanding achievements in the "socialist youth association".
+Streets, schools, and industrial plants- such as the youth power plant "Artur Becker" Trattendorf- and the officers' college of the Ministry of the Interior were named after him.

+The Land Forces of the National People's Army named a tank regiment in Becker's honour: Panzerregiment 8 (8th Tank Regiment) "Artur Becker," the sole armoured regiment of the 8th Motor-Rifle Division.

+Since 1960, Freie Deutsche Jugend (Free German Youth) has presented the Artur Becker Medal in gold, silver, and bronze for outstanding achievements in the "socialist youth association".

 After German reunification, most objects and streets named after Becker were largely renamed.
 However, there are still some streets and schools that bear his name.

 In Berlin, one of the 96 memorial plaques for the members of the Reichstag murdered by the Nazi regime has commemorated Artur Becker since 1992.
 In September 2021, a memorial plaque was unveiled on Becker's former home at Schlichtallee 1 in Rummelsburg.